PoisotLab/ms_metaweb_transfer/README.md

 number of times where it appears across all random draws $N$, divided by the number of samples.
 An interaction with $P_{i,j} = 1$ means that these two species were predicted to interact in all $2\times 10^5$ random draws.

+It must be noted that despite bringing in a large amount of information from the European species pool and interactions, the Canadian metaweb has distinct structural properties.
+Following an approach similar to @Vermaat2009MajDim, we show in Supp.
+Mat.
+3 that not only can we observed differences in a multivariate space between the European and Canadian metaweb, we can also observe differences in the same space between random subgraphs from these networks.
+These results line up with the studies spatializing metawebs that have been discussed in the
+introduction: changes in the species pool are driving local structural changes in the networks.

 ## Data cleanup, discovery, validation, and thresholding